voxpupuli/puppet-cron/README.md

   * `mode`        - optional - defaults to "0644"

 Example:
-  This would create the file `/etc/cron.d/mysqlbackup_weekly` and run the command "mysqldump -u root mydb" as root at 4:40 AM every Sunday, like the above generic example:
+  This would create the file `/etc/cron.d/mysqlbackup_weekly` and run the command `mysqldump -u root mydb` as root at 4:40 AM every Sunday, like the above generic example:

     cron::weekly { 'mysqlbackup_weekly':
       minute  => '40',
       hour    => '4',
       weekday => '0',
       user    => 'root',
-      command => 'mysqldump -u root mydb';
+      command => 'mysqldump -u root mydb',
     }

 ### cron::monthly

-cron::monthly creates jobs in /etc/cron.d that run once per month.
+cron::monthly creates jobs in `/etc/cron.d` that run once per month.
 It allows specifying the following parameters:

   * `ensure`      - optional - defaults to "present"